freeioe/freeioe/README.md

 	Quick start guide (only in Chinese for now)

 * [ThingsRoot Cloud](http://cloud.thingsroot.com)\
-	The default cloud provider for FreeIOE
+	The default cloud service provider for FreeIOE

 * [FreeIOE forum](http://freeioe.org)\
 	The discussion forum